nader-ziada/gen-mcp/README.md

 The `build` command packages your MCP server and mcpfile into a container image.
 By default, it builds multi-architecture images for broader platform support.

+**Binary Downloads:** The build process automatically downloads the required server binaries from GitHub releases and caches them locally for reuse.
+Downloaded binaries are cryptographically verified using Sigstore to ensure authenticity and integrity.

+**Version Matching:**
+- **Release builds**: Download server binaries matching the CLI version (e.g., `v0.1.0` downloads `v0.1.0` server)
+- **Development builds**: Automatically use latest release server binaries
+- **Custom version**: Use `--server-version` flag to specify a specific server version

+**Requirements:**
+- Network access to download binaries from GitHub releases and query GitHub API
+- No external dependencies required (verification is built into the CLI)

+**Offline Support:**
+- If download fails, automatically uses the latest cached version for that platform
+- Warns when using cached fallback version
+- Works completely offline once binaries are cached

+**Cache Management:**
+- Automatically keeps the last 3 versions per platform
+- Older versions are cleaned up when downloading new binaries
+- Manual cleanup: remove `~/.cache/genmcp/binaries/` (Linux), `~/Library/Caches/.genmcp/binaries/` (macOS), or `%LOCALAPPDATA%\.genmcp\binaries\` (Windows)

 #### Multi-Architecture Build (Default)

 When no `--platform` is specified, builds for both `linux/amd64` and `linux/arm64`: